Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

         ]
     }

-### Program Witness Template
+### Signing instructions

-**Program Witness Template** represent context data, concrete witness data, AST paths and signature templates for satisfying a control/issuance program.
+**Program signing instructions** represent context data, concrete witness data, AST paths and signature templates for satisfying a control/issuance program.

 This does not include other possible witnesses.